AragonBlack/fundraising/templates/multisig/README.md

 ## Description

-The `fundraising-multisig` template relies on two category of actors: the board and the share holders:
+The `fundraising-multisig` template relies on two category of actors: the board and the share holders.

-- The board are the ones being funded by the fundraising.
+The board are the ones being funded by the fundraising.
 They are represented through a custom `BOARD` token and a dedicated voting app set to be used as a multisig.

-- The share holders are the one contributing to the fundraising.
+The share holders are the one contributing to the fundraising.
 They are represented through a `SHARE` bonded-token they can buy through the `MarketMaker` and a voting app.

 ## Permissions